inbucket/inbucket/README.md

 Inbucket does not have any external dependencies (HTTP, SMTP, POP3 and storage are all built in).

+A Go client for the REST API is available in `github.com/jhillyerd/inbucket/pkg/rest/client` - [Go API docs]

 Read more at the [Inbucket Website]

 ![Screenshot](http://www.inbucket.org/images/inbucket-ss1.png "Viewing a message")